yoavram/UnderTheRug/README.md

 ## Run the notebook

-You can interacte with the notebooks on your own machine.
+You can interact with the notebooks on [binder](https://mybinder.org/v2/gh/yoavram/UnderTheRug/master) or on your own machine.
+Following are instructions for the latter.

 ### Install dependencies